 WHY A MULTI-USE TRAIL IS THE BEST PUBLIC USE

-- Changes in transportation technology away from heavy rail have led to the re-purposing of former rail rights of way all over the world as highly successful multi-use trails.
+- Changes in transportation technology away from rail have led to the re-purposing of former rail rights-of-way all over the world to highly successful multi-use trails.
 There are many reasons for this success.
-Generally the rights of way are too narrow for highways but just right for trails, they are flat – perfect for cycling and they often connect settlements now by-passed by larger highways where they can support and rejuvenate small business and tourism opportunities.
+Generally the rights-of-way are too narrow for highways but just right for trails, they are flat – perfect for cycling, and they often connect settlements now by-passed by larger highways, where they can support and rejuvenate small business and tourism opportunities.

 - A right of way preserved as a continuous corridor is especially valuable.
-The Kettle Valley Rail Trail in the Okanagan has quickly become a major tourism draw with significant supporting economic spin-offs.
-The Galloping Goose Trail in Victoria which attracts up to 2500 cycling trips daily and the same number of pedestrians has become a very significant element of the transportation and recreational network.
+The Kettle Valley Rail Trail in the Okanagan has become a major tourism draw with significant economic spin-offs.
+The Galloping Goose Trail in Victoria, which attracts up to 2500 cycling trips daily and the same number of pedestrians, has become a very significant element of the transportation and recreational network.

-- First Nations on the E&N railway have benefitted little from the rail service and have lost utility on their territories because the railway is a barrier.
-First Nations in other parts of Canada have benefitted economically and culturally from the opportunity trails provide.
-A recent Globe and Mail article highlights some of these opportunities for First Nations.
+- First Nations on the E&N railway have benefited little from the rail service and have lost opportunities on their territories because the railway is a barrier.
+First Nations in other parts of Canada have benefited economically and culturally from the opportunity trails provide.
+A Globe and Mail article highlights some of these opportunities for First Nations.

 WHY RAIL WITH TRAIL IS NOT A GOOD PUBLIC OPTION

 - The costs of constructing trails beside the rails are much higher than for trail alone.
-The E&N trail beside the rails in Victoria cost more than $2 million per Km to construct.
-An estimate obtained from the capital Regional district to build a compacted gravel trail was $65 thousand dollars per Km.
-The huge additional cost comes from the costs of bridges, crossings, barriers and the high safety measures imposed by the pretence of dual use.
+The E&N trail beside the rails in Victoria cost more than $2 million per km to construct.
+An estimate obtained from the Capital Regional District to build a compacted gravel trail was $65,000 per km.
+The huge additional amount comes from the cost of additional bridges, crossings, barriers and the high safety measures imposed by the pretence of dual use.

 Ministry of Transportation